osslate/ircv3-rs/README.md

 ### Add as dependency

-To use `ircv3-rs` in your project, you need to add it as a dependency in your `cargo.toml` file.
-At this time, the library is not available on crates.io; you can track the development version on git for the time being.
+To use `ircv3-rs` in your project, you need to add it as a dependency in your `Cargo.toml` file.
+The crate has been published to crates.io, but as we're < v1.0.0, you're best off depending on the master branch if you'd like to play around.

 ```toml
 [dependencies]